sailfish009/openstructure/modules/mol/base/doc/entity.rst

     :type: :class:`ResidueHandle`

-  .. attribute:: is_hetatm
+  .. attribute:: is_hetatom

-    Indicates whether this atom is a hetatm.
+    Indicates whether this atom is a *HETATM*.
+When loading a structure from a PDB file, all non-standard aminoacid and nucleotide atoms as well as ligands are marked as HETATM.

   .. attribute:: bonds